lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 event UniversalReceiver(address indexed from, uint256 indexed value, bytes32 indexed typeId, bytes receivedData, bytes returnedValue);
 ```

-This event MUST be emitted when the `universalReceiver` function is succesfully executed.
+This event MUST be emitted when the `universalReceiver` function is successfully executed.

 _Values:_